AFL Draft Combine: Invitations

 To be eligible for the AFL Draft Combine, a player must receive at least 5 nominations from AFL clubs.
 Leading into the combine, AFL recruiting managers are expected to submit a list of 70 players from the draft pool whom they would like to screen at the national combine.
 Approximately 100 invitees attend the draft combine.
 Draft hopefuls who don't receive enough nominations for the national combine but still receive 3 or 4 nominations have the opportunity to attend their respective state screening.

 Players who are overlooked for the national combine may be invited to attend a state-based combine, where similar testing is done.

 Tests

 The following tests performed at the combine are associated with the attributes required to perform in the AFL.

 Beep test (shuttle run)

 Players are to finish a 20-metre leg before the sound of the beep; they continue to run back and forth as the time in between each beep gets shorter.
 The test starts at level 1 and finishes at level 21.
 When a person fails to make the line before the beep, they no longer are allowed to continue.
 This test was replaced with the yo-yo test in 2017.

-3km time trial
+Long-distance time trial

 In groups of 10–20, players are to complete a 3000-metre run as fast as they can.
 The finishing time is then recorded.
-This was replaced by the 2km time trial in 2017.
+This was replaced by the 2 km time trial in 2017.